Showing posts with label history. Show all posts

 And the question we must ask this Memorial Day is not merely, "Do we remember them?" but rather, "Are we worthy of them?"

-But history doesn’t unfold by accident.
-It is written by hands like ours—in ballot booths and classrooms, in boardrooms and around kitchen tables.
+History doesn't just happen; we write it, one vote, one conversation, one choice at a time.
+It is written by hands like ours, in ballot booths and classrooms, in boardrooms and around kitchen tables.
 The soldiers in Washington Square died without knowing who would take up the work.
 That task was left to us.

 George Washington, in his 1796 Farewell Address, reminded the country: